-VP of Finance: role, responsibilities, & job description
+VP of Finance: Role, responsibilities, & job description

-Published on December 21, 2023
+Published on August 21, 2024

 For those who haven't lived and worked in corporate finance, the different titles can easily confuse.
 Finance job roles in particular can be nuanced, and you may not easily see the distinctions from the outside.